 • The QuayEcosystem custom resource has been replaced with the QuayRegistry custom resource.

-• The default installation options produces a fully supported Project Quay environment, with all managed dependencies (database, caches, object storage, and so on) supported for production use.
+• The default installation options produces a fully supported Project Quay environment, with all managed dependencies, such as database, caches, object storage, and so on, supported for production use.

 Note